carlesmelgarejo/scriba-ai/README.md

 A **Next.js + TypeScript** web app to record a meeting with a single toggle button, transcribe the audio **identifying the different speakers**, and automatically generate **structured minutes** (participants, summary, discussion points, agreements and tasks).
 Everything runs on **AssemblyAI**: transcription + diarization, and drafting of the minutes with **LeMUR** (built-in Claude LLM).
 One provider, one key.

+> [!IMPORTANT]
+> **This web app is currently in a testing phase.** Features, behaviour, configuration and output formats may change, and errors or unexpected results may still occur.
+It is not yet recommended for critical or production use.

 ## How it works

 1. Pick the **maximum recording length** (60 / 90 / 120 / 180 min).